tgherzog/wbg-ogdtoolkit/en/odra.md

 available for others to adapt and use.

 **New in Version 3:** the ODRA has been re-organized and improved to make it easier to understand and use.
 The ODRA now consists of two documents: the User Guide and the Methodology.
+Version 3.1 is a minor update that includes additional guidance for the legal/policy section and corrects some minor errors, but does not include any methodological changes.

 ## Download the ODRA ##